MineKing9534/DiscordToolKit/Readme.md

 }
 ```

-Menus have to be registered once and can then be used afterwards:
+Menus have to be registered once and can then be used afterward:
 ```kt
 discordToolKit(jda).withUIManager {
     val menu = registerMenu<Unit>("test") {